Why do it at all?

 How fit do I need to be?

 As long as you can ride a bike and you're in good health then you can do this!
 I wasn't a regular cyclist or massively fit (playing squash or badminton once a week) and I was very overweight, yet I still easily achieved it.
 Obviously the fitter you are the quicker you can do it in, and I wouldn't recommend any non-regular cyclist try for anything quicker than 3 or even 4 weeks.
-If you push yourself too hard you'll not enjoy it and will get injured, especially if you're not using to cycling day after day, but take it easy and almost anyone can do this.
+If you push yourself too hard you'll not enjoy it and will get injured, especially if you're not used to cycling day after day, but take it easy and almost anyone can do this.